 1. Composition.
 The business of the Association shall be transacted by the Board of Trustees composed of the President, Vice-President, Secretary-Treasurer, immediate Past President, six elected Trustees, President of the Young Lawyers Section, and a person designated by the Board of the Family Law Section, known as a liaison.
 The board shall also be comprised of non-voting members.
-The non-voting members shall include, but not limited to, a member from the Washington Women Lawyers (WWL), a member from the Superior Court known as a Judicial Liaison, a member from the Pierce Co.
+The non-voting members shall include, but not limited to, a member from the Washington Women Lawyers (WWL), a member from the Superior Court known as a Judicial Liaison, a member from District Court and Tacoma Municipal Court, also known as Judicial Liaisons, a member from the Criminal Law Section, a member from the Pierce Co.
 Minority Bar Association and the Governor representing the 6th Congressional District to the WSBA; shall sit as a member of the Board of Trustees.

 All members of the Board of Trustees shall be members of the Association as provided under Article III 1, of these by-laws.